 The government acknowledged that there would be significant amounts of people with mild short-term side effects but that it was better to take the shot anyway.
 The more serious adverse reactions were dismissed as having no proven link to the vaccination.

 As time passed, doctors began voicing their concerns.
-Of particular concern were the adverse effects on younger people, since they are at a much lower risk from COVID.
-The Israeli Public Council of experts called for suspending vaccinations of people under 30, as did a group of physicians from Sweden, and America's Frontline Doctors (AFLDS) in the U.S.
+The adverse effects on younger people were of particular concern, since they are at a much lower risk from COVID.
+The Israeli Public Council of experts, a group of physicians from Sweden, and America's Frontline Doctors (AFLDS) in the U.S., all called for suspending vaccinations for people under 30.

-A study from Germany found that states with higher vaccination rates had higher excess mortality than less vaccinated states.
+A German study found that German states with higher vaccination rates had higher excess mortality than less vaccinated states.

-Germany's largest health insurer, Techniker Krankenkasse, revealed that 1 in 25 clients underwent medical treatment for COVID vaccine side effects, an increase of 3000% over the previous years.
-The determinations that the medical treatments were related to vaccination were made internally by the insurer and were made public only after a freedom of information request.
+Germany's largest health insurer Techniker Krankenkasse revealed that 1 in 25 clients underwent medical treatment for COVID vaccine side effects, an increase of 3000% over previous years’ vaccine side effects.
+The insurer only made this information public following a freedom of information request.

 The U.S. Bureau of Labor Statistics records the number of Americans 16 years and over with disabilities.
 This population remained stable from 2016 to 2020 but jumped sharply in early 2021 coinciding with the rollout of COVID injections.

-The Israeli Ministry of Heath conducted a survey of those who received a COVID booster.
-It revealed significant adverse reactions; 0.29% had to be hospitalized, while 29% reported difficulty performing daily activities, and 4.5% reported neurological problems.
+The Israel Ministry of Heath conducted a survey of those who received a COVID booster.
+It revealed significant adverse reactions; 0.29% had to be hospitalized, while 29% reported difficulty performing daily activities, and 4.5% reported neurological issues.

-The German Heath ministry reported that the rate for serious reactions, according to their own data, is 0.2 reports per 1,000 vaccine doses (1 in 5000 doses).
+The German Heath Ministry reported that the rate for serious reactions is 0.2 reports per 1,000 vaccine doses (1 in 5000 doses).

 One study looked at data collected from vaccine recipients in 11 European countries.
-According to the data, 0.2-0.3% reported at least one serious adverse reaction after receiving the first and/or the second dose, and the first booster.
-This study showed SAE in about 1 in 500 – 1 in 350 per dose)
+According to the data 0.2%–0.3% reported at least one serious adverse reaction (SAR) after receiving the first and/or the second dose.
+Similar percentages reported SARs after the first booster.
+This study showed SAEs (serious adverse events) in about 1 in 500–1 in 350 per dose.

 Interview with Dr. Clare Craig